JenSte/easy-portainer/README.md

   docker login <your domain>
   ```
   Images pushed to that registry can then be used from within Portainer by selecting the local registry.
+* The user interface for the registry is accessible under `<your domain>/registry-ui/`.

 ## Remarks